As a one-person business, you know that it’s sometimes difficult to go it alone. You don’t need to handle your taxes this way!

 A sole proprietorship refers a single-member LLC or, in most cases, a single or married couple operating an unincorporated business.
 If you fall under one of these categories, you will include a Schedule C (SchC) for your business when you are filing your personal IRS1040 taxes.

-When you are filing a SchC and in charge of your own business, the tax code treats you and your business as a single entity.
-You’ll face additional taxes and reporting requirements, but you may also be eligible for certain business tax deductions that we can help add value maximizing your tax savings.
+When you are filing a SchC and run your own business, the tax code sees you and your business as a single entity.
+Unfortunately, you’ll face additional taxes and reporting requirements because of this code.
+However, you may be eligible for certain business tax deductions that can help offset other tax requirements.
+In turn, this will help relieve some of your overall tax burden.
+We can help add value maximizing your tax savings.
 Going with some general tax software will not necessarily lead you to enter and make sure you’re getting your full deduction.
 Let us help

-One of the main tax advantages of running a sole proprietorship is that you can deduct the cost of self-employed health insurance premiums for yourself, your spouse, and/or any dependents.
+One of the best tax advantages of running a sole proprietorship is that you can deduct the cost of self-employed health insurance premiums.
+This deduction includes what you pay for yourself, your spouse, and/or any dependents.

-Better still, you can take this deduction even if you don’t itemize your deductions on SchA of your IRS1040 tax return.
-The health insurance deduction is an “above-the-line” deduction which means it is taken off your gross income before you reach your adjusted gross income.
+Additionally, you can apply this deduction even if you don't itemize your deductions on SchA of your IRS1040 tax return.
+The health insurance deduction is what the IRS calls an "above-the-line" deduction.
+That just means it is taken off your gross income before you reach your adjusted gross income.

-If your business happens to have a loss for the year your health insurance deduction is limited by the amount of your taxable income.
-And if you have any months in which you or your spouse are eligible for group health insurance with an employer the deduction is limited.
-But other than that – you’re free to lower your taxes with this deduction and your SchC business.
+Suppose your business reports a loss for the year, your health insurance deduction is limited by your taxable income.
+If there are any months in which you or your spouse are eligible for group health insurance with an employer, the deduction is limited.
+Besides that – take advantage of the opportunity to reduce your tax burden with this significant deduction.

-Every business has operating expenses, and a sole proprietorship is no different.
-As long as your expenses are “ordinary and necessary,” in the parlance of the IRS, you can claim them on your SchC.
-In addition to health insurance, common deductions include meals, travel, office supplies, advertising and fixed assets.
+Every business has operating expenses of some sort.
+Therefore, it is logical that a sole proprietorship will have expenses, too.
+If your business expenses are "ordinary and necessary," in the eyes of the IRS, you can claim them on your SchC.
+In addition to health insurance, standard deductions include meals, travel, office supplies, advertising, and fixed assets.

-If you operate your business out of your home, you can claim the home office deduction.
-However, you must use this section of your home exclusively for your business.
+Tax write-offs don't stop there, though.
+If you run your business out of your home, you are eligible for the home office deduction.
+However, to file a claim, you must use this section of your home exclusively for your business.
 Certain everyday expenses, such as rent and utilities, can also be deductible.

 Many sole proprietors get confused trying to figure out which business expenses are considered equipment vs. supplies.
 Supplies are things that get used during the year such as printer ink, paper, envelopes, etc.